Chencharl/congenial-octo-garbanzo/README.md

 ## 🚀Conclusion
 Finally, achieved almost 90% accuracy on the CIFAR-10 dataset on local running and successfully kept parameters under 5 million.

+## 📃Files
+main.ipynb – Contains the final version of the model with the best performance.
+Run this file to reproduce the results. model_optimization_versions.ipynb – Shows the model optimization process, including different versions and improvements made.

 ## 🔗Reference
 Zhang, H.; Cisse, M.; Dauphin, Y. N.; and Lopez-Paz, D. 2017.
 Mixup: Beyond empirical risk minimization.
 In International Conference on Learning Representations (ICLR).